omorhefere/spider/README.md

 11) unittest

-The crawler.py file uses two command line options:
+The crawler.py file uses two command line arguments:

 The first is the starting url